Olavi Louhivuori: Career

 Louhivuori was raised in a musical family.
-His father is professor at the Department of Music University of Jyväskylä and his mother, a violinist and music educator.
+His father Jukka Louhivuori is professor at the Department of Music University of Jyväskylä and his mother, a violinist and music educator.
 Each of the five children in his family was taught to play instruments.
 Louhivuori started to play violin at four, and changed to cello and piano when eight.
 When he was nine years of age he changed to drums and founded his first band together with classmate Joona Toivanen.

 While at Cygnaeus high school (1997), he played with the Joona Toivanen Trio, as well as joining gigs at local jam sessions.
 In 1998 he attended the jazz program at Finnish Music Conservatory, graduating in 2002, and then moved to Helsinki, and joined the Sibelius Academy to study jazz with Jukkis Uotila.
 In 2005–06, he studied composition under the guidance of Sonny Heinilä.

 Louhivuori has also composed two works for the Jyväskylä Big Band.